just4developments/api-testing/README.md

   - In case, your data need a time to sync before call the next api, we support it too
   - Can pick browser to open when test

-api-testing is testing tool which use javascript is base.
+api-testing-tool is testing tool which use javascript is base.
 So you can write testcase, customize by javascript

 ### Tech

-api-testing uses a number of open source projects to work properly:
+api-testing-tool uses a number of open source projects to work properly:

 * [AngularJS] - HTML enhanced for web apps!
 * [Visual Studio Code] - code editor